TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

     - For every data point observed, check if it falls into region.
 If it does then we make same prediction : mode of values of data points into region

-**Usage**

-**Pros**
-- Easier to interpret, nice graphical representation
-- Helpful in exploratory due to :
-  - Easier to identify significant variables and relations between features
-- Map non-linear relationship well
-- Works on very large datasets
-- Works for categorical and continuous input/output variables
-- Creates the best similar sets (where in the set it is different)
-- Better than linear if data complexity relation high and need easily explain model

-**Cons**
-- Oversimplification of relationship between features
-- Over fitting
-- Not for continuous variables as data can be loss
--
-**Performance**
+#### Performance
 Can avoid over-fitting in decision tress:
 - Setting constraint on tree size
 - Tree pruning

-#### Segmentation Tree
+### Segmentation Tree
-Description: Splits data into specific segments based on some sort of criteria
+> Description: Splits data into specific segments based on some sort of criteria

+#### Usage
+- Marketing: Customers grouped based on behaviours
+- Medical diagnostics: Patients with similar symptoms grouped to make diagnosis and treatment easier.

 ML type: Unsupervised/semi-supervised